 - Advance Your Skills

 What education is necessary to become the general manager of a hotel?

-So exactly what subjects do you need to become a hotel manager?
-Some form of advanced schooling is often a requirement to work as a hotel manager.
+So exactly what subjects are needed to become a hotel manager?
+Some form of advanced schooling is often a requirement for a hotel manager education.
 Larger hotel chains that offer a variety of services usually require a bachelor's degree in business or hotel or hospitality management for management trainee positions.
 Larger upscale establishments may even require a master's degree.